kcappieg/safari/Prototype/combat-engine_docs.md

 Arguments | Type    | Notes
 ----------|---------|---------
 `fn` | `function` | Function to be executed at the time specified by `context`.
-Generally, an information function which affects a character's likelihood to know something or detect someone, a filtering function (to filter the battlefield of potential targets) or function that returns a course of action.
+Generally, an information function which affects a character's likelihood to know something or detect someone, a filtering function (to filter the battlefield of potential targets), an interruption that the character can either address or ignore, or function that returns a course of action.

 **Returns** void